logicalclocks/hops-docs/docs/user_guide/hopsfs/acls.rst

 Permission Order
 ================

-In UNIX, HDFS and HopsFS, the file permission is checked in the following order:
+In UNIX, HDFS and HopsFS, file permission is checked in the following order:

 ::